ralphjsmit/filament/packages/schemas/docs/02-forms/12-repeater.md

 <AutoScreenshot name="forms/fields/repeater/grid" alt="Repeater with a 2 column grid of items" version="4.x" />

-This method accepts the same options as the `columns()` method of the [grid](../../schemas/layouts/grid).
+This method accepts the same options as the `columns()` method of the [grid](../layouts/grid).
 This allows you to responsively customize the number of grid columns at various breakpoints.

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `grid()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Adding a label to repeater items based on their content